savhad2510/Meme_Arena/README.md

 1. **Create or Join a Battle**
    - Select a meme template
-   - Place your bet
+   - Place your bet using Mantle Network
    - Share and promote your meme

 2. **Track Progress**
-   - Monitor real-time virality metrics
+   - Monitor real-time betting stats
    - Engage in community discussions
    - View leaderboard updates

 3. **Win Rewards**
-   - Winners determined by viral metrics
+   - Winners determined by community voting
-   - Automatic reward distribution
+   - Automatic reward distribution via smart contracts
    - View battle history and earnings

 ## 🔗 Smart Contract Architecture

-The platform uses two main smart contracts:
+The platform uses two main smart contracts deployed on Mantle Testnet:
-- `MemeBattle.sol`: Handles battle creation and management
+- `MemeBattle.sol`: Handles battle creation and betting management
 - `User.sol`: Manages user profiles and statistics

 ## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- Built during ETHGlobal Hackathon
-- Thanks to the blockchain and meme community